Philamericus/tech-writer-spec/README.md

 - Base URL: https://api.techwriter.xyz

 ## Authentication
 The API uses API key authentication.
-Include the API key in the request header with the name Authorization.
+Include the API key in the request header with the name Authorization to authenticate themselves and access protected endpoints.

 ## Endpoints

-### Get existing tasks
+### Get Existing Tasks
-To retrieve a list of all technical writing tasks, use:
+Retrieves all technical writer tasks with optional filtering by status, component, or updated date.

-**GET /tasks**
+- HTTP Method and URI: **GET /tasks**
+- Required Headers: Authorization header with API key.

 The following table details the parameters for this endpoint.
 | Parameter    | Required?  |  Description |